JimboMahoney/cytofclean/README.md

-# cytofclean
+# CyTOFClean

 ### Version 1.0 beta - Please feed back any [issues](https://github.com/JimboMahoney/cytofclean/issues)!

 This is a small package to perform the following:

-- Import any number of FCS files from a CyTOF v3 (Helios) (NOTE - the files should be normalised and/or concatenated either by CyTOF software or the [Finck method](https://github.com/ParkerICI/premessa) <b>before</b> using cytofclean!
+- Import any number of FCS files from a CyTOF v3 (Helios) (NOTE - the files should be normalised and/or concatenated either by CyTOF software or the [Finck method](https://github.com/ParkerICI/premessa) <b>before</b> using CyTOFClean!
 See link below explaining how CyTOF FCS files are affected by any non-Fluidigm analysis tools)
 - Auto-gate the Event Length
 - Auto-gate the Gaussian parameters (Centre -> Offset - Residual -> Width)
 - Option to auto-gate the cells (based on finding the clearest separation of cells vs. beads in one of the bead channels)
-- Output new FCS files in a subdirectory called "CyTOFClean" (they will have "CC" (short for cytofclean) added to their names, or timestamps if they already exist)
+- Output new FCS files in a subdirectory called "CyTOFClean" (they will have "CC" (short for CyTOFClean) added to their names, or timestamps if they already exist)
 - Output a plot (PNG) of the gates used

 e.g. as follows: